AG7GN/images/README.md

 1. Check or uncheck the applications listed in the center pane as desired.
 1. Click the __Up__ or __Down__ buttons to move the selected item up or down in the menu list.
 Add or remove separators in the menu list as desired.
 1. Click __OK__ (*never* click __Cancel__!) when done.

+If you delete a `*.desktop` file from `/home/pi/.local/share/applications` or `/usr/local/share/applications`, it won't appear as an available selection in the Main Menu Editor.
+Simply unchecking an item in the editor does not delete the `*.desktop` file.

 ## Fldigi Notes